-- A raise at the job.
+- A raise at the job (my recent experiment, still recommended).

 - Buying a new house/car/whatever.

-- Death of a close person.
+- Death of someone close.

 - Job application rejection.